 Top, Middle And Base Notes

-The world of perfumes is like chemistry class with a magic touch.
+The world of perfumes is like a chemistry class with a touch of magic.
 Each scent is crafted through a careful mix of various notes, creating what’s known as the fragrance pyramid.
 This hierarchy helps perfumers design unique experiences that unfold over time.

 The top notes are at the top of this pyramid, the first impression you get when you spritz your favourite scent.
 These are lively and fleeting, meant to captivate your senses right away.
 Think of a fresh burst of citrus or a hint of mint that’s gone before you know it.